landesberg-design/plugin-ajax-load-more-pro/pro/ajax-load-more-comments/README.txt

 == Changelog ==

+= 1.2.1 -June 11, 2023 =
+* UPDATE: Updated to add compatibility with Cache Add-on 2.0 and Ajax Load More 6.0.
+* UPDATE: Code cleanup.

 = 1.2.0.1 - November 18, 2019 =
 * FIX - Fixed issue with using Paging, Preloaded and Comments together would cause pagination to be off by a page.
 * UPDATE - Removed legacy REST API route